hummingbot/hummingbot/documentation/docs/operation/pause-resume.md

 This feature allows users to pause a running strategy using the command `exit --suspend`.
 This allows the bot to stop while keeping the hanging orders in the order book.
 To resume, run the command `start --restore`.

-<Callout
-  type="note"
+!!! note
-  body="Currently, this feature only works with pure market making strategy."
+    Currently, this feature only works with pure market making strategy.
-/>

 ## Pause